ZetaKebab/quartz/index.md

 ### Vocabulary

 * [Jisho](https://jisho.org/), an online dictionary
-* [Tangorin](https://tangorin.com/sentences), for its sentences database
+* [Tatoeba](https://tatoeba.org), for its sentences database

 ## Any errors?

 If you find any error, please do contact me!
+I wrote the examples by myself, so they might not be accurate.
 You can find my website in the footer of any page of this website.
 Thanks!